Taking time out

 When we lose our hearing, other senses and skills have to take over to compensate.
 Realising that we can no longer just listen or overhear effortlessly is a shock.

-The added concentration and energy necessary to follow a conversation can leave us feeling extremely tired.
+The added concentration and energy necessary to follow a conversation or lipread can leave us feeling extremely tired.

-So if you find that after an enjoyable conversation with the family or an outing to the cinema with friends you feel completely washed out and longing for some personal space to gather yourself together and recharge your batteries – do not be surprised!
+Therefore, if you find that after an enjoyable conversation with the family or an outing for a meal with friends you feel completely washed out and longing for some personal space to gather yourself together and recharge your batteries – do not be surprised!

-Communicating is exhausting so take time out for yourself to decrease stress and alleviate anxieties – both of which make listening and lipreading so much more difficult.
+Communicating is exhausting so take time out for yourself to decrease stress and alleviate anxieties these both make listening and lipreading so much more difficult.

 Relax and unwind …

-- Create your own space – sewing room, study, garden shed, the corner of the living room
+Create your own space – sewing room, study, garden shed, the corner of the living room – and keep your own favourite things there e.g. plant, photograph, ornament.
+Encourage others to respect your space.

 Deaf Time (And why we need it)